 Kidney disease is any disease or condition that affects the function of the kidneys, which is to filter and remove wastes and water from the bloodstream.
-When enough of the kidney filters are damaged, the body will fill up with excess wastes and water that would normally be removed.

 Most people have two kidneys and they are located near the middle of your back, just under the ribcage.
 Each kidney weighs about 150g, and is about the size of an adult fist.
 They are bean-shaped and reddish brown in colour.